Resume Annex

 • Creative section headings.
 "What I Do" and "My Story" do not parse.
 Use Experience, Education, Skills.

 • Tables and text boxes.
-Most ATS read tables row-by-row in the wrong order.
+Most hiring system read tables row-by-row in the wrong order.
 Use plain paragraph and bullet structure.

 • Inconsistent dates.
 Use mm/yyyy throughout.
-Mixing "Q3 2024" with "Sep 2024" forces the ATS to guess.
+Mixing "Q3 2024" with "Sep 2024" forces the hiring system to guess.

 The 5 must-have keywords for a Finish Carpenter

-Recruiters and ATS systems both look for specific vocabulary on a Finish Carpenter resume.
+Recruiters and hiring system systems both look for specific vocabulary on a Finish Carpenter resume.
 These five appear in the majority of Finish Carpenter job descriptions we have indexed; if your resume does not include them naturally inside your bullets and skills section, you are leaving response rate on the table.

 • OSHA 30 — make sure this appears in at least one bullet, ideally tied to a measurable outcome.